AF-1/lms-dynamicplaylists/README.md

 </p></details><br>

 <details><summary>»<b>Can I save the results of a dynamic playlist as a <i>static</i> playlist?</b>«</summary><br><p>
 Version <b>4</b> allows you to save the result set of any dynamic playlist as a <i>static</i> playlist.
 There's a control icon in the Dynamic Playlists menu (LMS default skin) next to the names of dynamic playlists that looks a bit like an old floppy disk.
 In Material and jivelite GUI controllers, you get a new option “<i>Save as static playlist</i>“ in addition to <i>Play</i> and <i>Add</i>.
 You only need to set the maximum number of tracks (max.
 4000) and the name of your static playlist.
-Dynamic playlists <b>with</b> user-input parameters will request that input first and show you the static playlist options (max. track no., playlist name, track sort order) at the end.
+Dynamic playlists <b>with</b> user-input parameters will request that input first and show you the static playlist options (max. track no., playlist name, track sort order) at the end.<br>
+Depending on the complexity of your dynamic playlist and the max. track limit you set for your <i>static</i> playlist, saving it might take a while.
 </p></details><br>

 <details><summary>»<b>What's <i>preselection</i>?
 How does it work?</b>«<br>&nbsp;&nbsp;&nbsp;&nbsp;»<b>There's more than one DPL context menu item.</b>«</summary><br><p>